-Three generations ago, King Geir II led his knights over the river Eibbenflow to claim the fertile plains from the Huldra.
+Three generations ago, Prince Geir gathered reckless nobles and ambitious freemen from across the Northern Kingdom and led them through the Hinterlands and over the river Eibbenflow to claim the fertile plains and woods from the Huldra.
 Clad and armed in the iron that is bane to all fey, the knights burst through the forests and pushed the wood elves all the way across the plains to the foothills and up to the mountains.
 But in those forests, Geir’s knights were ambushed and ensnared.
-King Geir himself was killed in battle, leaving no direct heirs to the throne.
+Prince Geir himself was killed in battle, leaving the expedition leaderless.

 Demoralized by the loss of their monarch the knights were assailed anew by the wood elves.
-Desperate for help, King Geir’s sister traveled to the city of Gloriana and plead her case before the queen.
+Desperate for help, Geir’s greatest champion, Isbrand, sent a messenger to the City by the Sea.
+Queen Regina IV called the Northern Kingdoms to arms.
 Reinforcements went out and in a series of decisive battles the humans drove the last elves over the mountains.
-At the highest mountain pass, King Geir’s foremost champion, Isbrand the Steadfast, killed the Huldra King in single combat.
+At the highest mountain pass, Isbrand challenged and slew the Caonach King in single combat.

 Arkaley A small village at the furthest edges of Yorlen’s lands.

 Caonach Vale A mist shrouded valley just over the mountains, where mortal authority wanes, and the Bitter King holds sway.